timabbott/zulip/docs/overview/gsoc-ideas.md

   and
   [the integrations label on GitHub](https://github.com/zulip/zulip/labels/area%3A%20integrations) has a bunch of good starter issues to demonstrate your skills if you're interested in this area.
-Expert: Steve Howell.
+Experts: Eeshan Garg, Robert Honig.

 - Build a meta-integration that converts the Slack incoming webhook API to post messages into Zulip.
 Zulip has several dozen native